 3. Protect corn as it enters the bin.
 If sap beetles are still present after harvest, they can be managed as it is going into storage.
 Note that this information is from Dr. Mike Toews at University of Georgia.
 Actellic at the highest labeled rate can be effective and long lasting.
 Finding the product may be tricky, so be sure to work with your distributor if you think you might have a problem.
 Hook a sprayer up (ATV sprayer is fine) with a nozzle directed at the grain on the bottom of the auger.
 The goal is to contact every single seed with the material.
 As the auger delivers the seed up to the bin, it will mix the material onto the seed.
 Aim to deliver 5 gallons of material for every 1,000 bushels of grain.
 Centynal is an alternative product that can be used, but it is not as effective as Actellic.
 Malathion is ineffective.

 4. Buy an appropriate hybrid for 2016.
 Since sap beetle is a secondary pest, you can avoid problems by hybrid choice.
 Choose a hybrid with effective control of corn earworm and fall armyworm.
 The best choices to manage these pests are Agrisure Viptera (3110, 3111, 3220) and Optimum Leptera.
 Optimum Intrasect, Genuity VT Double PRO, and SmartStax are usually good choices except under high insect pressure.
 All three of these products experienced earworm control problems in areas of our state during 2015, but looked very good in other areas.
 Finally, since some hybrids have a characteristic where the cob tip is exposed out of the husk, chose one where the tip is the least exposed.

 5. Manage stink bugs in corn.
 Stink bugs can also cause the cob to become exposed and probably increase the chances for sap beetle problems (although this have never been shown).
-Management guidelines for stink bugs in corn are here.
+See management guidelines for stink bugs in corn.